WebAssembly/website/news/2025-03-27-spectec/index.md

 Yet again, this requires a tedious manual translation to yet another formulation, which, while closely mirroring the formal rules structurally, is very different syntactically.
-It has been a challenge for WasmCert to keep up with the pace of Wasm’s evolution, and both its mechanizations still only cover (most of) [Wasm 2.0](../2025-03-20-wasm-2.0/index.md), although many new proposals have already been merged in the meantime.
+It has been a challenge for WasmCert to keep up with the pace of Wasm's evolution, and both its mechanizations still only cover (most of) [Wasm 2.0](../2025-03-20-wasm-2.0/index.md), although many new proposals have already been merged in the meantime.